-Mold toxicity is the most common form of the general condition known as Chronic Inflammatory Response Syndrome, or CIRS (pronounced serz).
+Mold toxicity is the most common form of the general condition known as Chronic Inflammatory Response Syndrome, or CIRS (pronounced, serz).
 Mold toxicity syndrome is more accurately described as CIRS-WDB, where WDB stands for “water damaged buildings.”
-Indoor air made sick by a combination of mold toxins and other inflammation-causing chemicals triggers an overactive immune response that involves multiple bodily systems and results in multiple symptoms.
-Based on data generated by Ritchie Shoemaker, MD, and his team at the Center for Research on Biotoxin-Associated Illness (CRBAI), roughly one in four people are genetically predisposed to poor clearance of toxins made by living things.
-In clinical practice, eighty percent of CIRS cases relate to mold toxins and other inflammagens found inside buildings that have suffered steady or significant water intrusion without remediation.
+Indoor air made sick by a combination of mold toxins and other inflammation-causing particulates is now known to trigger a poorly regulated response by the immune system that can result in multiple symptoms involving multiple bodily systems.
+The symptoms may seem disconnected and hard to explain but they are related to an underlying cause.